poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-05-11-Challenges-I-Wrote-For-BtS-CTF-2025.markdown

 ## aRRRocator

+> solves: 2
+>
+> Rust, Risc-v, Rawr!
+Play this challenge to get your own flag for fRRRRRRee!!

 This turned out to be the hardest challenge in the whole competition, collecting only two solves over 40 hours by world-class ctf teams.
 Congrats to kalmarunionen and valgrind for solving it!

 ### Reversing and finding the bug